 The Romantic to the Rebellious

 One of the most striking aspects of Leonardo DiCaprio’s career is the sheer range of characters he has portrayed.
-Early in his career, he captured hearts as the romantic Jack Dawson in “Titanic,” a role that showcased his ability to tap into emotional depths.
+Early in his career, he captured hearts as the romantic Jack Dawson in “Titanic,” showcasing his ability to tap into emotional depths.
 Fast forward a few years, and we see him as the rebellious and complex Howard Hughes in “The Aviator,” a character plagued by obsessive-compulsive disorder yet driven by a relentless ambition.
 This shift from a romantic lead to a complex, flawed individual exemplifies a Type 7’s aversion to being pigeonholed.

 The Anti-Hero and the Dreamer